cuckydev/SALVL2RBX/README.md

 `texlist_index_txt` | Path to the index.txt of the extracted texture pack

 # WARNING
-By using upload mode, you consent to two terms.
+By using upload mode, you agree to two terms.
  1. This program will retrieve your Roblox Studio session (ROBLOSECURITY) to upload assets onto Roblox.
 Note that this program does not communicate to any servers other than Roblox's.
  2. Roblox may, whether deserved or not, take moderation action against your account for the assets uploaded.
 Please don't run this logged into your main account.